arnogma/super-scanner/README.md

 Before running the code, please use a VPN to avoid getting blacklisted

+## Disclaimer

+This tool is intended for **educational and legal purposes only**.
+The author does not condone or endorse the use of this software for any illegal or unethical activities.
+Users are solely responsible for ensuring that they comply with all applicable laws and regulations when using this tool.
+Use of this tool without proper authorization may violate local, state, or international laws.

 ## Features

 - Scans a list of IPs using `masscan`.